-In our baseline model, differences in IO structure across countries are exogenously given.
-However, one may be concerned that observed IO linkages are affected by (implicit) tax wedges.
-In an extension, we thus identify sector-country-specific wedges as deviations of sectoral intermediate input shares from their cross-country average value: a below-average intermediate input share in a given sector identifies a positive implicit tax wedge.
-We show that poor countries have higher average tax wedges and also tax their high-multiplier sectors relatively more, while the opposite is the case in rich economies.
+6An important exception is agriculture, which in low-income countries has a high IO multiplier and a below-average productivity level.

+is the case in rich economies.
 The relatively larger wedges in poor countries tend to depress their income compared to the one of rich countries.
 The role of aggregate TFP variation thus increases to 60% of income variation compared to 50% in the baseline model.
 Productivity differences account for around two thirds of aggregate TFP variation, while the remainder is due to variation in wedges.
 The negative contribution of the covariance term between sectoral TFPs and sectoral multipliers to aggregate TFP variation remains similar to the baseline model.